If you’re a regular cyclist around town, you can make some easy extra cash by putting advertising on your bike!

 Have a read of UK safety hints and suggestions from Think! before venturing out.
 Don’t forget your helmet and lights (if cycling at night)!

-Sign up for a service like Ads on Bikes.
-You’ll need to create a free account online and enter your information as fully as possible in order to be registered for potential ad placements.
+To make money advertising on your bike to sign up for a service like Ads on Bikes.
+You’ll need to create a free account online and enter your information as fully as possible to register for potential ad placements.
 It’s simple to do online and once you’re accepted, you will be sent opportunities to follow up.

 The aim for companies that take up these schemes is to engage in eco-friendly advertising possibilities, and have their products seen around town in a more dynamic way than a simple billboard!